joaopn/joaopn.github.io/_posts/2020-06-01-covid19deaths.md

 We find that the pandemic hits home considerably earlier in Italy than it does in the US and Brazil.
 For the average person ($K=150$), the point were $P=0.5$ happens at around $17\%$ infected in Italy, but only around $40\%$ infected in Brazil.

 In effect, COVID-19 mortality is dominated by the older population: while people aged 70+ are $17.1\%$ of the Italian population, they are only $10.9\%$ and $5.9\%$ of the population in the US and Brazil, respectively.
 This more than doubles the total CFR in Italy ($2.64\%$) compared to Brazil ($1.17\%$).
 The fact that the vast majority of deaths is among the older population is observed in other countries.
-See [[5](https://joaopn.github.io/covid19/)] for an analysis of the situation in Germany.
+See [[5](https://joaopn.github.io/covid19/)] for up-to-date figures on mortality in Germany, and [[6](https://www.cebm.net/covid-19/global-covid-19-case-fatality-rates/)] for data on CFR around the world.

 In conclusion, this simple analysis shows somewhat of a tragic side of the COVID-19 phenomena: in order to take it seriously, many people need to be personally affected by the pandemic.
 Yet, due to the very small (relative) size of our social networks, this is unlikely to happen until it is far too late.